Table of Contents

 • Security Update: API calls like selectRows and executeSql and UI-based requests that render data grids will now return a 400 error response if the parameters have invalid values.
 For example, if the maxRows parameter has a non-numeric value.
 In the past these bogus values were ignored, and the server used the parameter's default.

-View the full LabKey Server 20.11 release notes.
+View the LabKey Server 20.11 release notes.

 Version 20.7, released July 2020